dokku/dokku/README.md

 You'll have to add a public key associated with a username by doing something like this from your local machine:

-    $ cat ~/.ssh/id_rsa.pub | ssh progriumapp.com "sudo sshcommand acl-add dokku progrium"
+    $ cat ~/.ssh/id_rsa.pub | ssh ci-server.biz "sudo sshcommand acl-add dokku your-username"

-Davis ships with a pre-built version of version of the buildstep component by default.
-If you want to build your own version you can specify that with an env variable.
-Specify `BUILD_STACK=true` when you run `sudo make install` to build it fresh.
+Davis ships with a custom fork of the buildstep component by default.
+Unlike dokku it is built fresh every time.

 ## Upgrading